-- If a letter carrier with retreat rights to a Grade 2 position fails to accept a residual Grade 1 position in his/her former section, the retreat right to a Grade 2 position is not terminated. - If a letter carrier with retreat rights to a Grade 1 position voluntarily bids back to a Grade 2 position in the former section, the carrier's retreat right to a Grade 1 position in the section is not terminated.
+• If a letter carrier with retreat rights to a Carrier Technician position fails to accept a residual non-Carrier Technician position in his/her former section, the retreat right to a Carrier Technician position is not terminated.

-However, in such cases the carrier could not bid on Grade 1 positions in the section as long as the bidding is restricted to carriers with retreat rights to Grade 1 positions.
-Rather, the carrier would have to wait for the first residual Grade 1 vacancy in the section to exercise the continuing retreat right.

-• Note that the language of Article 12.5.C.4(c) imprecisely states the rule as being "failure to bid for the first available vacancy will end such retreat right."
-Technically, employees with retreat rights do not exercise them by "bidding" in the strict sense used elsewhere in the contract-for example, in Article 41.1.A.
+- If a letter carrier with retreat rights to a non-Carrier Technician position voluntarily bids back to a Carrier Technician position in the former section, the carrier's retreat right to a non-Carrier Technician position in the section is not terminated.
+However, in such cases the carrier could not bid on non-Carrier Technician positions in the section as long as the bidding is restricted to carriers with retreat rights to non-Carrier Technician positions.
+Rather, the carrier would have to wait for the first residual non-Carrier Technician vacancy in the section to exercise the continuing retreat right. - Note that the language of Article 12.5.C.4(c) imprecisely states the rule as being "failure to bid for the first available vacancy will end such retreat right."
+Technically, employees with retreat rights do not exercise them by bidding in the strict sense used elsewhere in the contract, such as in Article 41.1.A.
 Rather, they exercise them by simply accepting a residual vacancy.
 Bidding only occurs to allow an employee to exercise seniority if there is more than one residual vacancy in a section to which an employee has retreat rights.

-Restricted Bidding and Article 41.3.0.
-The scope of postings under the provisions of Article 41.3.0 can also be affected when an LMOU identifies sections for excessing purposes.
-National Arbitrator Snow ruled in B90N-4B-C-92021294, March 22, 1996 (C-15248), that if a branch has installation-wide bidding for vacant or newly created duty assignments, then assignments made available for bids under the provisions of Article 41.3.0 should also be posted on an installation-wide basis.
+Restricted Bidding and Article 41.3.O.
+The scope of postings under the provisions of Article 41.3.O can also be affected when an LMOU identifies sections for excessing purposes.
+National Arbitrator Snow ruled in B90N-4B-C-92021294, March 22, 1996 (C-15248), that if a branch has installation-wide bidding for vacant or newly created duty assignments, then assignments made available for bids under the provisions of Article 41.3.O should also be posted on an installation-wide basis.
 An exception to this general rule occurs if a branch has defined separate sections for excessing purposes and if an employee has been excessed from the section under the provisions of Article 12.5.C.4.
-Since Article 12.5.C.4(c) provides the reassigned employee with retreat rights in such cases, as long as an employee has such retreat rights to the section, bidding under the provisions of Article 41.3.0 is also limited to employees from the section at the same salary level as the vacancy.
+Since Article 12.5.C.4(c) provides the reassigned employee with retreat rights in such cases, as long as an employee has such retreat rights to the section, bidding under the provisions of Article 41.3.O is also limited to employees from the section at the same salary level as the vacancy.